-- There can be a wide variation of the COF value, and it will change with time.
+- There can be a wide variation in the COF value, which will change with time.

 - These films are generally cloudier than films that don't contain fatty amides.

-- When laminated to a sealant web and wound into a roll, the fatty amide additive can transfer to the sealing surface.
-This can cause a narrower sealing range and reduced seal strengths.
+- When laminated to a sealant web and wound into a roll, the fatty amide additive can transfer to the sealing surface, ultimately causing a narrower sealing range and reduced seal strengths.

 - Fatty amide can deposit and accumulate on rollers and packaging machine surfaces.